Ode to Jenkins

 With February upon us, it is time to celebrate the 8th birthday of one of the most influential pieces of open source software, Jenkins.
 Few tools have become as ubiquitous across projects as this automation server.
 Jenkins augments software groups the world over by allowing easily built pipelines for continuously verifying changes to a project.

-Creating tests only help in the development process if they are run.
-It sounds trivial, but many teams fail to consistently run tests against their work, if they run tests at all.
-Time constraints, limited resources, or even forgetfulness can lead changes to a product to be made with little regard to testing.
+Creating tests only helps in the development process if they are run.
+It sounds trivial, but many teams fail to consistently run tests against their work if they run tests at all.
+Time constraints, limited resources, or even forgetfulness can lead to changes to a product being made with little regard for testing.

 Continuous testing takes automated testing to the next level.
 Rather than relying on any one person to run tests, tools like Jenkins run them automatically on a defined event.
 These events might range from whenever any change is committed to the repository, to running tests every night.
 At a glance, any team member can quickly see the result of any execution and how long the execution took with Jenkins reporting.
 Continuously executing tests along with the easily interpretable results aids the team in quickly pinpointing when a problem arises and narrowing the scope of what changes created the defect.